Einstein field equations: Cosmological constant

-Einstein then abandoned Λ, remarking to George Gamow "that the introduction of the cosmological term was the biggest blunder of his life".
+Einstein then abandoned $\Lambda$, remarking to George Gamow "that the introduction of the cosmological term was the biggest blunder of his life".

 The inclusion of this term does not create inconsistencies.
 For many years the cosmological constant was almost universally assumed to be zero.
-More recent astronomical observations have shown an accelerating expansion of the universe, and to explain this a positive value of Λ is needed.
+More recent astronomical observations have shown an accelerating expansion of the universe, and to explain this a positive value of $\Lambda$ is needed.
 The effect of the cosmological constant is negligible at the scale of a galaxy or smaller.

 Einstein thought of the cosmological constant as an independent parameter, but its term in the field equation can also be moved algebraically to the other side and incorporated as part of the stress–energy tensor: